 Plovdiv is the second largest city in Bulgaria and surely one of the most beautiful.
-Besides that, Plovdiv is one of the oldest inhabited cities in Europe and in the world at all.
-Plovdiv impresses with a rich history, typical architecture, plenty of cultural events and even singing fountains.
+Besides that, Plovdiv is one of the oldest inhabited cities in Europe and the world.
+Plovdiv impresses with its rich history, typical architecture, plenty of cultural events and even singing fountains.
 This is why you should visit Plovdiv right now.
-Here is what to do and see.

 The rich history of Plovdiv

 Plovdiv was founded by the Thracians, conquered by Philip ll of Macedonia, then by the Roman general Marcus Terentius Varro Lucullus, managed by knights of the Fourth Crusade and survived the Ottoman rule.
 Philippopolis and Trimontium are some of the names the city carried in different eras.
 There’s no doubt why Plovdiv was elected as the European capital of culture in 2019.

 The Ancient Theatre is located between two hills – Dzhambaz Tepe and Taksim Tepe.
 It was built in the 2nd century during the rule of the Roman Emperor Marcus Ulpius Troyan.
 The capacity of the theatre was around 6-7 thousand people.
 Unfortunately, the theatre suffered a fire and an earthquake.
 As a result, several of the rear rows have been destroyed.
 Nowadays, the Ancient Theatre’s stage hosts concerts and other cultural events.

 The Old Town